gvwilson/sdxjs/en/src/file-interpolator/index.md

    caption="Including fragments of code to create runnable programs."
 %]

-The special comments in our source files contain two fields: the text to put in the displayed version and file to include when loading:
+The special comments in our source files contain the text to put in the displayed version and file to include when loading: